jczetta/jczetta.github.io/index.md

 ---

 I am currently the Director of Engineering at the NYC Digital Service, within the <a href="https://www.nyc.gov/content/oti/pages/#our-work" target="_blank" alt="link to Office of Technology and Innovation website">NYC Office of Technology and Innovation</a>.
 I’m a software engineer and a teacher.
-I love building great teams.
-I like to have a role in building tech that makes people’s lives easier, better, and/or more fun.
+I love building great teams and I like to have a role in building tech that makes people’s lives easier, better, or more fun.
 I enjoy being part of teams who learn from each other, try new things, and ship – both at companies and in the classroom.
 I live in (and love) New York City.

 I've been: